 I'm not a native speaker, merely a student.
 But I do remember a teacher saying something like this, and I always used it this way, so I think you are right.
 Plus, I think 'andare da' it's always used when you specify a person, a professional ecc.
 But there are variations like dal, dalla, dalle...

-Prepositions don't follow clear rules (I have the same problem with English prepositions)
+Prepositions don't follow clear rules (I have the same problems with English prepositions)

 There are 2 accepted answers here that are quite different in English, so it is not clear that both answers should be correct:

 -Do you go to the mechanic?
 Means, do you normally, as a habit, go to the mechanic.
 Does NOT mean you are going now, or today.

 -Are you going to the mechanic? means "are you going actually, to the mechanic. (not a habit...more specific)